Skip to content

 918 Gravier had previously been home to a Morrison's Cafeteria.
 It took little to transform it into a two-story Mexican villa courtyard with a simulated starlit night sky ceiling.
 And by little, I mean next to nothing, really, since it looked that way when it was Morrison's.

-The customer line formed behind the wraparound villa facade which served two purposes: when you entered, you wouldn't immediately see how long the line was, and seated diners could enjoy their meals without those waiting in line staring daggers at them to hurry up and vacate a table.
+The customer line formed behind the wraparound villa facade which served two purposes.
+One, when you entered, you wouldn't immediately see how long the line was.
+And two, seated diners could enjoy their meals without those waiting in line staring daggers at them to hurry up and vacate a table.

 As you progressed along the buffet (a cafeteria line, really), you could either request items you knew the names of, or just point and grunt at what ever looked good.
 Flautas, chile rellenos, enchiladas, refried beans, rice, meaty red or green chile stews, and finally tacos, most likely an accommodation for younger diners.
 Hot line items were plated up on those rectangular sizzle servers with the pre-heated metal inserts.